Kenneth, stem cell donor

 -

-We don’t want to put you off, but we do want to be open and honest about anything and everything you may encounter during your donation journey.
-So, if after reading all the sections above, you’re having second thoughts about donating your stem cells, that’s fine – you must make the right choice for you.
+We want to be open and honest about anything and everything you may encounter during your donation journey.
+So, if after reading all the sections above, you’re having second thoughts about donating your stem cells, or have any further questions please let your coordinator know.

-You’ll be asked a lot of questions on your donation journey!
-And you’ll need to be prepared to be frank and honest when you answer – it’s very important, for your own, your patient’s safety, and potentially the researcher’s safety too.
+At your medical you’ll be asked a lot of questions around your medical history.
+You will be sent a copy of the questionnaire in advance of your medical to help you prepare for any questions you may need to think about further.
 You’ll be asked about personal topics, such as your physical and mental health, your sexual health, and your travel history.
 Your answers will stay completely confidential between you, Anthony Nolan, and medical staff.

 Pre - donation

-Your donor journey will be highly individual and personal to you.
+Your donor journey is individual to you.
 As such, there are things you might not be able to plan for in advance, or that may change at the last minute.
 But we’ll keep you informed as much as we can, in the way that works best for you.
 Some things will need a phone call, but for others, we can email or text – please let your coordinator know what you’d prefer.

 Things to consider

-• Your donation could be delayed, postponed, cancelled, or rescheduled – even on the day of donation.
+• Your donation could be delayed, postponed, cancelled, or rescheduled at any time

 • You’ll need to be upfront with your employer or place of education about what you’re going through, because your planned dates may change at short notice, and you may need more time off to go to medical appointments.
-Are you able to be open with them about your donation, and if so, will they be supportive?
+As mentioned we can provide a letter to explain what you are doing and can speak to employers or educators if needed

-• If you’re donating for very personal reasons (e.g. a friend or family member had a transplant), the process might bring up difficult emotions or memories.
-Please consider how you’ll manage your emotional wellbeing if this is the case for you.
+• If you’re donating for personal reasons the process might bring up difficult emotions or memories.
+Please consider how you’ll manage your emotional wellbeing if this is the case for you

-• If you’re donating via the Peripheral Blood Stem Cell method (PBSC) you might experience side effects from the G-CSF injections you’ll be given to stimulate your body’s production of stem cells, e.g. bone pain, headaches, nausea and vomiting.
+• If you’re donating via the Peripheral Blood Stem Cell method (PBSC) you might experience side effects from the G-CSF injections you’ll be given to stimulate your body’s production of stem cells.
+You can read more about GCSF injections and potential side affects here

 During donation